 Fire and Rehire (January 2027)

-From January 2027, dismissal linked to imposing changes to certain core contract terms — including pay, hours, holidays, and pensions (known as "restricted variations") — will be automatically unfair, unless the employer can demonstrate the business faced severe financial difficulties affecting its ability to continue as a going concern.
+From January 2027, dismissal linked to imposed changes to core contract terms may be automatically unfair.
+This covers pay, hours, holidays, and pensions (known as "restricted variations").

 This was originally expected in October 2026 but was delayed to January 2027 per the government's revised timeline of 3 February 2026.